Mesut Özil: 2013–14: Ending the trophy drought

 February was a difficult month for Özil, as he struggled to reach the heights he showed in his first few months at the club.
-The German playmaker pulled off a brilliant piece of skill to win a penalty against Bayern Munich in the Champions League knockout phase, but his spot-kick was saved by Manuel Neuer.
+The German playmaker won a penalty against Bayern Munich in the Champions League knockout phase, but his spot-kick was saved by Manuel Neuer.
 Speaking before the draw with Manchester United, Arsène Wenger spoke about Özil, saying, "He has done well, he is adapting as well to the Premier League – we have seen it before [that it takes time].
-I wouldn't like to put too much pressure on him because he has been a top-class player until now.
-He didn't have the best of games [at Liverpool] (a 5–1 loss, where Özil was the centre of attention due to a bad performance) but that can happen.
+I would not like to put too much pressure on him because he has been a top-class player until now.
+He did not have the best of games [at Liverpool] (a 5–1 loss, where Özil was the centre of attention due to a bad performance) but that can happen.
 He works very hard to adapt to the physical level of the Premier League and for me he is an exceptional player."

-On 8 March, Özil scored his first goal of 2014 in a 4–1 FA Cup quarter-final win over Everton. Özil was showing signs of old form and started in Arsenal's second leg Champions League last 16 clash with Bayern Munich.
+On 8 March, Özil scored his first goal of 2014 in a 4–1 FA Cup quarter-final win over Everton.
+After returning from injury, Özil started in Arsenal's second-leg Champions League last-16 match against Bayern Munich.
 He was substituted at half-time, and the reasoning behind it was that Özil had suffered a hamstring injury and will face a month out, missing key fixtures against Chelsea and Manchester City.

-On 20 April, Özil made an instant impact with a lively display against Hull when he returned to the Arsenal team in a 3–0 win.
+On 20 April, Özil returned to the Arsenal team in a 3–0 win against Hull City.
 He then returned to goalscoring form with Arsenal's second in their 3–0 win over Newcastle United, and then assisted Olivier Giroud's header.
 Manager Wenger praised Özil's impact upon his return, saying, "Mesut Özil is very important for the team.
 He's been missed while he's been injured.
 We've missed some very important players in an important period of the season.
 We're really pleased to have people like him back in the team and performing at the top level because that's what we need."

 Özil played all three of Arsenal's remaining fixtures during the last month of his debut season in England.
 The German playmaker came off at half-time in extra-time of Arsenal's 2014 FA Cup Final victory over Hull at Wembley Stadium.
 Speaking before the FA Cup final, Per Mertesacker praised his compatriot's impact on the side during his first season in England.
 "You could see from the start that he is one of the best players in Europe", said Mertesacker.
 "His contributions and assists are vital for any club so we are happy to have him back." Özil completed his maiden season at Arsenal with 13 assists and seven goals in all competitions spanning a course of 40 games.